Sayyid Qutb imprisoned in Egypt

 Sayyid Qutb was a leading member of the Muslim Brotherhood.
 Like other Muslim scholars and preachers, he was very critical of Arab leaders: he believed they were not leading Muslim people as they should.
 He called for a return to the earliest days of Islam, when all Muslims lived in a single state under the religious leadership of a "Caliph".

 Sayyid Qutb was later hanged by Egyptian authorities in 1966.
-His writings greatly influenced Osama bin Laden and other extremists who felt they should fight to create a single, strong, pure Muslim people.
+His book 'Milestones' was hugely influential for Islamists and greatly influenced Osama Bin Laden and other extremists who sought to restore the Caliphate (Muslim state under religious leadership).

 Osama bin Laden attends university in Saudi Arabia

-In the late 1970s, Osama bin Laden attended university at Jedda in Saudi Arabia.
+In the late 1970s, Osama bin Laden attended university at Jeddah in Saudi Arabia.